TeamOsprey/BytesAndBites/Notes/Notes.md

 - Large functions are difficult to read and understand
 - A function gets large because it tries to do more than one thing.
 - Large functions can be broken down to classes and methods
-- Booleans shouldnt be passed to functions - Consider breaking things down to additional functions (one for true, another for false)
+- Booleans shouldn't be passed to functions - Consider breaking things down to additional functions (one for true, another for false)
 - Switch Statements can be problematic
   - Managing Dependency Requirements > Create classes
   - Consider leveraging Polymorphism